 - Email recovery from MS Outlook and Outlook Express

-To test Stellar Phoenix’s data recovery capabilities, we stored (and deleted) five different file types ((*.exe, *.jpeg, *.mp3, *.zip, and *.txt) to see how it could recover data from an SSD, an HDD, and a USB flash drive.
+To test Stellar’s data recovery capabilities, we stored (and deleted) five different file types (*.exe, *.jpeg, *.mp3, *.zip, and *.txt) to see how it could recover data from an SSD, an HDD, and a USB flash drive.

-During the quick scan, Stellar Phoenix was only able to recover recently deleted files and folders that had been installed on the HDD since our most recent Windows build went live on the test machine, about three months ago.
-Anything beyond the hard reformat that happened prior to this installation was lost, only recoverable in a rudimentary form through the Deep Scan option.
+During the quick scan, Stellar was only able to recover recently deleted files and folders that had been installed on the HDD since our most recent Windows build went live on the test machine about three months ago.
+Anything beyond the hard reformat that happened prior to this installation was lost, only recoverable in a rudimentary form through the deep scan option.

 The deep scan we ran on a 1TB HDD took around 2 hours to complete in total, and only recovered a couple of scraps of data that were present on the drive before the write-zero pass format happened.
-While there aren’t many data recovery software options out there that can actually do much once a write-zero has been performed, we still would have liked to see a bit more information about the previous state of the drive appear once the deep scan had completed.
+Admittedly, there aren’t many data recovery software options out there that can actually do much once a write-zero has been performed.
+But we still would like to see a bit more information about the previous state of the drive once the deep scan had completed.

-Stellar Phoenix Windows Data Recovery comes in both a Free and Premium version.
-The main difference between the Free and Paid versions of Stellar Phoenix are the limitations to how much data you can recover, as well as the depth that a scan will go to to try and find files that were deleted through more aggressive methods than plain old Windows formatting.
+Stellar Data Recovery comes in both a Free and Premium version.
+There are a couple of main differences between the free and paid versions.
+One is the limit on how much data you can recover.
+The other is the depth that a scan will go to try to find files that were deleted through more aggressive methods than plain old Windows formatting.

 You get several choices when it comes to the level of software you want.
-For this review we used the Professional edition, though the Stellar Phoenix platform comes in many different flavors, including:
+For this review, we used the Professional edition, though the Stellar platform comes with a variety of plan options, including:

-If you decide to go the Free route instead, you can recover a maximum of 1TB of files, and no one file can be more than 25MB in size.
-This is fine if you’re only grabbing a few lost photos here and there, but for any real files (or even videos), you’re going to find yourself needing to upgrade to the full version pretty quickly.
+If you decide to go the free route instead, you can recover a maximum of 1TB of files, and no one file can be more than 25MB in size.
+This is fine if you’re only grabbing a few lost photos here and there, but for any larger files (such as videos), you’re going to find yourself needing to upgrade to the full version pretty quickly.

-Stella Data Recovery maintains an extensive knowledgebase which answers most any basic questions you might have about the service or how it works, but for more complex issues Stellar products are supported by the company’s “24/5” helpline, which lets you call at any hour of the day, Monday through Friday each week.
+Stella Data Recovery maintains an extensive knowledgebase which answers most basic questions you might have about the service or how it works.
+For more complex issues, Stellar products are supported by the company’s “24/5” helpline, which is available at any hour of the day, Monday thru Friday.

 We called claiming to have a problem with the partition recovery aspect of the hard drive (an issue we were able to reproduce a few times unintentionally first), and it took about three minutes and two menus before we were connected to a live representative.

 The representative understood the problem we were having immediately, and seemed to have an answer at the ready without even needing to look up a solution path in his system.
-An email inquiry about the same problem was answered in just short of 18 hours, which is just around an average result in our book.
+An email inquiry about the same problem was answered in just short of 18 hours, which is around average for email support.

-Stellar Phoenix Windows Data Recovery Professional v7 is a solid option for anyone who has accidentally deleted important files off a hard drive, but may not be thorough enough for anyone who’s trying to recover after a deep format.
+Stellar Data Recovery Windows Professional v22.214.171.124 is a solid option for someone who has accidentally deleted important files off a hard drive.
+But it may not be thorough enough if you’re trying to recover after a deep format.

-The quick scan options was speedy and efficient for both HDD and SSD scans, and didn’t take up a whole host of resources while the process was under way.
-The company’s technical support options were top notch, and for $99 flat you get a lot of features compared to the competition.
+The quick scan option was speedy and efficient for both HDD and SSD scans, and didn’t take up a whole lot of resources while the process was under way.
+The company’s technical support options were top notch, and for $79.99 flat you get lots of features as compared to the competition.

-If you’re looking for a good starter data recovery option that can offer unique bonuses like Live File Previews and user friendly interface elements, then Stellar Phoenix Windows Data Recovery Professional v7 may be the right pick for you!
+If you’re looking for a good starter data recovery option that can offer unique bonuses like Live File Previews and user-friendly interface elements, then Stellar Data Recovery Windows Professional v8 may be the right pick for you!